SELFSchool/.github/profile/About.md

 Self-directed Empowerment and Learning for Families

 ## Mission
-SELF School aim to build a network of communities for families to take ownership of their education.
+SELF School aims to build communities and tools for families to take ownership of their education.

 ### Community
 SELF School is a community centric organization.
 We are community first and to be exact community of families.